zhcode-fun/flutter-marquee-text/README.md

 # Usage

-1. Add geolocator as a dependency in your pubspec.yaml file.
+1. Add marquee_text as a dependency in your pubspec.yaml file.
     ```yaml
     dependencies:
       marquee_text: ^1.0.0